pig-dot-dev/muscle-mem/README.md

 Muscle Mem, by default, stores all arguments to a tool call as static values.

-In many cases, you'd want select arguments to be dynamic per-run, and not stored in the trajectory.
+This may not always be desired, as some arguments may need to be dynamic per-run.
+For example, a form filling bot filling a `First Name` text field would invoke a `type("John")` tool call, but on future runs we'd want a way to use a different name.

-For example, a form filling bot filling a `First Name` text field would invoke a `type("John")` tool call, but we'd want a way to use a different name on future runs.
+Muscle Mem addresses this with a top level `params` system, which allows you to specify arguments that should be dynamic per-run.

-If a value is known at runtime before calling your agent (likely already being templated into your prompt), it can be marked as a top level parameter with the optional `params` argument to `engine()`.
+If a value is known at runtime before calling your agent (you're likely already templating it into your prompt), it can be marked as a top level parameter with the optional `params` argument to `engine()`.

 ```python
 @engine.function()